joseprupi/joseprupi.github.io/docs/_posts/2023-08-19-playing_with_genetic_algorithms_in_python.markdown

 categories: misc
 ---

+*Edit: This post made it to the front page of Hacker News!
+You can find the discussion [here](https://news.ycombinator.com/item?id=37407802).*

 A long long time ago I was young and going to school to attend a Computer Science program.
 It was so long ago that the data structures course was done in C++ and Java was shown to us as the new kid on the block.

 Something I learned in CS that sticked in my head were Genetic Algorithms.
 I guess the reason was that GA were one of the first (and few) applied things I saw in CS and it seemed to me a simple, intuitive and brilliant idea.
 Today I was bored at home and I decided to play a little bit with it.